Ammar-Chishti/LKMemory-Library/README.md

 # LKmemory-Library

-An advanced C library that wraps around stdlib functions malloc and free to provide information such as
+An advanced C library that wraps around stdlib functions malloc and free to track information such as

     * Matching allocated/free pairs
     * Memory leaks